getredash/website/src/pages/kb/user-guide/visualizations/chart-visualizations.md

 {% endcallout %}

 You can use the **Series** tab of the Visualization Editor to control the order in which traces are stacked.
+You can also control it by adding an `ORDER BY` statement to your query.
+The stack follows the order in which your group names first appear in your query result.
 Stacking is only available for Line, Bar, and Area charts.

 # Error Bars